 On December 15, 2017 (Successor), the Board of Directors authorized a share repurchase program of up to \$50.0 million of the Company's issued and outstanding common stock from time to time.
 The timing and size of repurchases will be determined based on market conditions and other factors.
-The authorization does not obligate the repurchase any shares and the Company may repurchase shares of common stock at any time without prior notice.
+The authorization does not obligate the repurchase of any shares and the Company may repurchase shares of common stock at any time without prior notice.
 The share repurchases will be made in accordance with applicable securities laws in open market or privately negotiated transactions.
 The authorization does not have a specified expiration date, and the share repurchase program may be suspended, recommenced or discontinued at any time or from time to time without prior notice.

-During the first quarter of 2018 (Successor), through the date of this report, the Company repurchased 156,818 shares of its common stock stock at an average price of \$12.64 per share through market purchases.
-At March 31, 2018 (Successor), the Company had \$46.0 million of repurchase authorization available under the December 2017 authorization.
+During the six months ended June 30, 2018 (Successor), the Company repurchased 156,818 shares of its common stock stock at an average price of \$12.64 per share through market purchases.
+At June 30, 2018 (Successor), the Company had \$46.0 million of repurchase authorization available under the December 2017 authorization.